-We maintain our own Ubuntu servers located at Linode‘s London data centre, which allows us to optimise the configuration for performance.
+We maintain our own 100% renewable energy-powered servers located at Linode‘s London data centre1, which allows us to optimise the configuration for performance.
 Piggybacking on the server infrastructure used for the Huddersfield Exposed site (est. 2015), the separate WordPress servers are capable of handling hundreds of requests per second with sub-millisecond response times.

 The WordPress servers sit behind a front-end Nginx web server that delivers the static content and caches the dynamically-generated web pages for your visitors, ensuring pages load quickly.
 PHP FastCGI Process Manager (PHP-FPM) combined with PHP OPcache helps to keep each WordPress servers’ daily average CPU load at under 3%, leaving plenty of spare capacity to cope with sudden increases in visitors to your site.